Connect with us

 • Outlook (7.8%)

-The FBI’s Internet Crime Report 2020 is an interesting read.
+The FBI’s Internet Crime Report 2020 is an exciting read.

-Stolen funds from the cybercriminal activity was up in 2020 to $4.2 billion, with the lion’s share derived from phishing and similar activity.
+Stolen funds from cybercriminal activity increased in 2020 to $4.2 billion, with the lion’s share derived from phishing and similar activity.

 Age Groups

-Upper age groups also lost the most money, with the over 60s age group losing nearly $1 billion and the next group was 50-59-year-olds, and they lost just under $900 million.
-Arguably most business executives are in these two age groups.
+Upper age groups also lost the most money, with the over-60s age group losing nearly $1 billion, and the next group was 50-59-year-olds, who lost just under $900 million.
+Arguably, most business executives are in these two age groups.

-After the USA, the UK is the next most targeted location.
+After the USA, the UK is the following most targeted location.

 Prevention

 Businesses need to have a multi-layered whaling security strategy.
-Moving away from Outlook is a smart move, but more security measures are required to keep business executives protected from falling victim to cyberattacks.
+Moving away from Outlook is smart, but more security measures are required to protect business executives from falling victim to cyberattacks.

 Training